EdgarAllenExile/nvim.config/README.md

 I feel like I should probably go through everything that mini does

+As a start, I use the following:

+- Mini.Ai,
+- Mini.Sessions,
+- Mini.Starter,
+- Mini.Notify,
+- Mini.Sorround,
+- Mini.Icons,
+- Mini.Files, and
+- Mini.StatusLine.

 ## Other Language Things

 Will need to install a LISP language server or similar if you want to use CONJURE.
 VALE is possible to use, but it annoyed me so I stopped.